 Popular destinations where Indians migrate

-As a rule, they migrate to the countries where English is widely spoken (USA, UK, Canada, Malaysia, Singapore).
-Given the fact that English is spread in different areas of life in India it is much easier for Indians to integrate into an English speaking environment.
+As a rule, Indians prefer the countries where English is widely spoken (USA, UK, Canada, Malaysia, Singapore).
+Given the fact that English is widely spread in different areas of life in India it is much easier for Indians to integrate into an English speaking environment.

-Where the most tourists come to India from?
+Where most tourists come to India from?

-Talking about foreign arrivals to India, most of the tourists come either from English speaking world or South Asia.
+Talking about foreign arrivals to India, most of the tourists come either from the English speaking world or South Asia.
 Closer to the traveling season, there are hot flight offers from Europe and South East Asia to Nepal and Sri Lanka.
 If you are a long-term traveler you might consider spending some time in one of these amazing countries.
 Afterward, there are great flight offers from Sri Lanka to Kerala or Tamil Nadu in south India, or you can reach from Nepal to India by road within 1 day.